JusticeLeee/GAN_For_MNIST/README.md

-# Using GAN model generate hand-write number picture in MNIST.
+# Using GAN model generate hand-write number in MNIST.
 ```
 Only use fully connected layer.
 ```